-Increasingly, this also means choosing a card with ‘Chip and PIN’ technology.
+Using a card with ‘Chip and PIN’ technology is more secure overseas.
 Long since the standard in Europe and elsewhere, these credit cards feature an embedded microchip and require you to use a PIN each time you pay — much like debit cards here in the United States.
 So far, only a few U.S. credit cards offer this, and you can use cards without the technology just fine overseas, but you can expect to see Chip and PIN begin to become more common on American cards.

 No foreign currency transaction fee

 Anytime you spend money in another country you’re going to pay something for converting U.S. Dollars into the local currency.
-This is true is you exchange cash at a money changer, withdraw local currency at an ATM, or make purchases with your credit card.
+This is true whether you exchange cash at a money changer, withdraw local currency at an ATM, or make purchases with your credit card.
 Sometimes, you don’t even realize it because the bank simply gives you a less favorable exchange rate and pockets the difference.
 Other times, they charge you a percentage of the money changed in addition to the hidden profit they earn on the exchange rate.

 Many credit cards do this with foreign currency transaction fees of two or three percent.
 So let’s say you live abroad for a while and charge $5,000.
 On a card with a three percent transaction fee, that’s an extra $150.
 The best cards for international travel do not charge this fee.

 International credit card customer service

 So say you’re traveling internationally and you lose your card.
 How easy it will be to get help from your credit card company?
 All cards have customer service numbers you can call from abroad, but some cater to international travelers with a slightly higher level of service—offering things like guaranteeing live operators and concierges that can help you figure out local travel or make dinner reservations.

 Our picks: Best credit cards for international travel